carbon-language/carbon-lang/docs/design/generics/combined-interfaces.md

 | right side can't refer to members of `B` | `var Z:$ B where B.X == B.Y`             |
 | no forward reference                     | `var Z:$ B where B.X == C`               |

-These forms of `where` clauses can be rewritten:
+These forms of `where` clauses are allowed and can be rewritten into the argument passing form:

 | `where` form                   | argument passing form   |
 | ------------------------------ | ----------------------- |